scalacenter/scalafix/docs/users/installation.md

 1. Non-idempotent rewrite rules might get you in an infinite loop where sources never converge - not specific to `scalafixOnCompile` either, but rather confusing when triggered automatically.
-1. Bugs in rule implementations can prevent you from getting a successul `compile`, blocking testing or publishing for example
+1. Bugs in rule implementations can prevent you from getting a successful `compile`, blocking testing or publishing for example

 ### Run custom rules